Mark-MDO47/RubberBandGun/RBG_arduino/README.md

 * **doPattern()** is used to continue an LED time-sequence pattern.
 Sounds continue by themselves to completion, so no such routine for sounds
 * **eeprom_check_init()** is used to verify we have a valid EEPROM configuration and if not to load the factory configuration

+## Reprogramming in the Completed Rubber Band Gun

+### RBG_SciFi.ino
+Take the clear acrylic cover off, **pull back the barrel/solenoid assembly** as if loading, turn the RBG power on, plug in the USB connector, and program.
+Reverse to disconnect.

+NOTE: when the RBG power is on and the USB connector initially gets connected, it continuously resets and pulses the solenoid at an interval of about 1.5 seconds.
+This might eventually damage the solenoid or its circuitry, so it is important to pull back the barrel/solenoid assembly.

+NOTE: I suggest powering on the RBG while programming so the entire RBG is not being powered through our inexpensive clone Arduino Nano.

+### Sounds
+Take the clear acrylic cover off, turn the RBG power off, hold the YX5200 on the far end while pushing the SD card in and releasing.
+The SD card should pop out partway; remove it.
+Connect to your PC and use the instructions for copyem.py described in https://github.com/Mark-MDO47/RubberBandGun/blob/master/PartsInfo/YX5200.md.
+Eject the SD card, hold the YX5200 on the far end while pushing the SD card back in.
+The SD card should stay almost all the way in.
+Put the clear acrylic cover back on.

-## Separate Programming Arduino for Bluetooth Module
+### Separate Programming Arduino for Bluetooth Module
-I should mention that there is an Arduino routine **ProgrammingArduino.ino** run on a physically separate Arduino to program the KCX_BT_EMITTER module to recognize your bluetooth speaker or headphones and not just connect to the first one it sees.
-You can read about it here:
+There is an Arduino routine **ProgrammingArduino.ino** run on a physically separate Arduino to program the KCX_BT_EMITTER module to recognize your bluetooth speaker or headphones and not just connect to the first one it sees.
+You can read about this process here:
 * https://github.com/Mark-MDO47/RubberBandGun/blob/master/ProgrammingArduino_SerialMonitor_SampleOutput.pdf